interscript/rababa/python/Readme.md

 Out of the four models that [almodhfer](https://github.com/almodhfer) has implemented, we selected the simplest and most performant ones:

-- The baseline model (baselin): consists of 3 bidirectional LSTM layers with optional batch norm layers.
+- The baseline model (baseline): consists of 3 bidirectional LSTM layers with optional batch norm layers.
 - The CBHG model (cbhg): uses only the encoder of the Tacotron based model with optional post LSTM, and batch norm layers.